KarkanAlzwayed/gestures.conf/README.md

 # gestures.conf
-This my gestures.conf for the pantheon desktop.
+This is my gestures.conf for the pantheon desktop using the libinput-gestures library.